Pine shavings are helping sheep farmers find antibiotic bedding solutions in lambing season.

-Sheep farmers are now facing the prospect of lambing indoors with drastic reductions in their use of antibiotics.
+Sheep farmers facing the prospect of lambing indoors could experience drastic reductions in their use of antibiotics.
 For many, this poses a big potential problem in preventing the loss of lambs to E. Coli infections like watery mouth and scour.

 However, in recent years, growing numbers of farmers have reported to us that they are minimising their antibiotic use, and still saving more lambs, simply by using pine shavings in the lambing pens instead of straw.
-Stockmax pine shavings have been developed specifically to offer sheep farmers this naturally antibacterial and highly effective alternative solution.
+Stockmax pine shavings for lambs and sheep have been developed specifically to offer sheep farmers this naturally antibacterial and highly effective alternative solution.

 Stockmax shavings are made from 100% Scots Pine, which scientific research studies undertaken in Scandinavia and Germany have shown is unique among softwoods in eradicating many strains of harmful bacteria including E. Coli and E. Faecium, and preventing their regeneration.